 The early morning crowd was kinda thick already – even at 9:00 a.m.

 I am definitely not an #ootd type of person who plans her outfit when on travel abroad.
 My vintage Lacoste jacket and Uniqlo Blocktech warm-lined pants were from the previous day (or days, hehe!), and to keep warm from the chilly November weather in Osaka, I layered myself with shirt and Uniqlo’s Ultra Light Down Vest.

-First order of the day: look for the Hello Kitty attraction and have my picture taken with her.
-Her pink-and-white themed Hello Kitty Design Studio was really pretty, but I would’ve preferred it better if she highlighted her classic 70’s colors of red, blue and white.
+First order of the day: look for Hello Kitty and have my picture taken with her.
+The pink-and-white themed Hello Kitty Design Studio was really pretty, but I would’ve preferred it better if it highlighted Hello Kitty’s classic 70’s colors of red, blue and white.

-There were so many girls (young and not-so-young) wanting to have their pictures taken with Hello Kitty.
-I had to wait for my turn because she is giving priority to kids and families with kids.
+There were so many girls (young and not-so-young) wanting to have their pictures taken with Hello Kitty that day.
+I had to patiently wait for my turn because she is giving priority to kids and families with kids.

 Finally, nakapagpa-picture din k’meng dalawa!
 Too bad I could not converse with her because she speaks Japanese only, hehe!
 She was wearing high heels (not shown in photo below) and a really girl-y dress with matching bangle bracelets.
 I should’ve asked her for fashion tips (because I have zero knowledge skills in dressing up, haha!)

 The Moppy Lucky Spot is one of the popular attractions at USJ.
 Moppy is a Sesame Street walk-around character created exclusively for Universal Studios Japan.